marcusmchale/breedgraph/README.md

     sudo systemctl restart redis.service

+### Run with uvicorn
+To test with the uvicorn server, go to the root of the project, import the envars from instance directory and run, e.g.

+    . ./instace/envars.sh
+    uvicorn src.breedgraph.main:app --log-level debug

+If you are cloning this project you won't have all the envars provided and will need to modify the ./instance/envars_public.sh file to include the required values for neo4j connection, mail hosting and log file creation

 ### Notes for developers
   - for testing on community we can only have one active db